Ricardosgeral/relier/README.md

 on whether an internet connection is available and a USB drive is plugged in.

 ### No internet connection
-Da ta is only stored locally.
+Data is only stored locally.
 The data has two possible ways to go:

 1. **No** USB drive is plugged in